The Piper at the Gates of Dawn: Live performances

 The band promoted the album with a series of concerts.
 They played dates in Ireland and Scandinavia, and in late October the band was to embark on their first tour of the United States.
 It was unsuccessful, mainly because of the mental breakdown of Barrett.
 In his capacity as tour manager, Andrew King travelled to New York to begin preparations, but he ran into serious problems.
 Visas had not arrived, prompting the cancellation of the first six dates.
 The band finally flew across the Atlantic on 1 November, but work permits were not yet obtained, so they settled into a hotel in Sausalito, California, just north of San Francisco.
 After a number of cancellations, the first US performance was given 4 November at Winterland Ballroom, following Janis Joplin fronting Big Brother and the Holding Company.

-For the American tour, many numbers such as "Flaming" and "The Gnome" were dropped, while others such as "Astronomy Dominé" and "Interstellar Overdrive" remained, and were central to the band's set list during this period, often performed as encores until around 1971.

 Communication between record company and band was almost non-existent, and Pink Floyd's relationship with Tower and Capitol was therefore poor.
 Barrett's mental condition mirrored the problems that King encountered; when the band performed at Winterland, he detuned his guitar during "Interstellar Overdrive" until the strings fell off.
 His odd behaviour grew worse in subsequent performances, and during a television recording for The Pat Boone Show he confounded the director by lip-syncing "Apples and Oranges" perfectly during the rehearsal, and then standing motionless during the take.
 King quickly curtailed the band's US visit, sending them home on the next flight.